UnderLogic/toml-serialization/Documentation~/src/limitations.md

 ## Multidimensional Arrays

 This library does not currently support multidimensional or jagged arrays, but it may be added in a future version.
-As a workaround you can use a custom type that represents a complex array and implement `IEnumerable`, `ICollection` or `IList` interfaces.

 ## Unsigned 64-bit Integers